 Bill’s earlier career had involved his being the managing partner of an 80 person Pittsburgh office for a large multi-city architectural firm.
 While doing so Bill, in addition to his design skills, had developed all of the office management skills associated with personnel, controlling in-house costs, budgeting for projects and recognizing what it took to make an architectural firm financially strong and professionally the “best”.

 In the year 2000, marking the 50th anniversary of the firm Celli-Flynn and Associates Architects and Planners, the President Thomas C. Celli, AIA, expanded the firm and changed the name from CFA to Celli-Flynn-Brennan.
-Bill became a shareholder at CFB and has helped the firm to prosper over the last fourteen years.
+Bill became a shareholder at CFB and has helped the firm to prosper over the last eighteen years.

 Bill had developed expertise with historic preservation and had worked on major landmark buildings such as the Wanamaker Building in Philadelphia, the United States Department of Justice Building in Washington, D.C., the Union Trust Building in Pittsburgh and other major historic structures that were repurposed to offices, retail needs and hotels as appropriate.

 Today he manages the staff and finances of the firm while actively participating in the design and management of specific projects.